AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 - [Packages](#packages): Download pre-configured packages or create them for desktop apps that you plan to deploy.

-- [Account](#accounts): Manage your organization's contracts and agreements with Adobe.
+- [Account](#account): Manage your organization's contracts and agreements with Adobe.

 - [Storage](#storage): Manage individual user folders and shared folders, view storage quota consumed by users.

+- [Settings](#settings): Claim domains, limit access to sharing features, add notes for end users, set password protection levels.

 If you are unable to sign in to the Admin Console, see [Solve Adobe account sign-in issues](https://helpx.adobe.com/manage-account/kb/account-password-sign-help.html).